Net Neutrality Goes Down in Flames as FCC Votes To Kill Title II Rules

 No this is the fault of having a 2 party system.
 You have to buy into the whole package, or the other whole package.
 There is no sane option.

+Hilary ignored the swing states at her peril.
+She only shifted left when it was clear Bernie would win if she didn't.
+She's was always a terrible

-The life cycle of the Internet (Score:4, Insightful)
+The life cycle of the Internet (Score:5, Insightful)

 From a system designed to ensure information flows no matter what... to a system designed to ensure selected information flows at a rate determined by your wallet.